Eburonia/Japanese-Restaurant-Shibuya/README.md

 ...

 <!-- Known Bugs -->
-<a name="bugs"></a>
+<a id="bugs"></a>
 ## Known Bugs
 - Slow loading time of the hero images and menu images when loading the website for the first time.
 The problem can probably be solved by reducing the file size.
 - Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar is loaded.

 <!-- Deployment -->
-<a name="deployment"></a>
+<a id="deployment"></a>
 ## Deployment

 ### Publishing
-GitHub Pages was used for publishing the website.
+'GitHub Pages' was used for publishing the website.
 The procedure was as follows:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
 Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
-3. You can find a ribbon on the top of your screen, click on 'Settings'.
+3. You can find a ribbon on the top of your screen.
+In the ribbon, click on 'Settings'.
 4. In the selection menu on the left side of your screen, click on 'Pages'.
-5. Under 'Source' you will find a small pull-down menu.
-Click on it and select 'main' and then press the 'Save' button.
+5. Beneath 'Source' you will find a small pull-down menu.
+Click on it and select 'main', then press the 'Save' button.
-6. You will automatically get redirected to the 'GitHub Pages' page.
-There will be a blue box telling the site will be published.
+6. You will get automatically redirected to the 'GitHub Pages' page.
+There you will see a blue text box telling the site will be published.
-7. Refresh the page and when this box turns green, the website has been published.
+7. Refresh the page and when this text box turns green, the website has been published.
-8. Click the link in the green box to check the website.
+8. Click the link in the green text box to go to your website.

 ### Forking
 If you want to make a copy of the repository you can Fork it without changing the original repository by following the next procedure:
 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
 Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
 3. On the right side of your screen, next to the 'Unwatch' pull-down menu, and the 'Star' button, you can find the 'Fork' button.